Longzexi station

-Beijiaonongchang Qiao station (北郊农场桥站 (北郊農場橋站, Běijiāo Nóngchǎng Qiáo zhàn, Beijiao Farm Bridge station)) is a future station on Lines 13 and 18 of the Beijing Subway.
-The Line 18 section is expected to open in late 2025, whilst the new Line 13 section is expected to open in late 2027.
+Longzexi station (龙泽西站 (龍澤西站, Lóngzéxī zhàn)) is a station on Line 18 and the new Line 13 of the Beijing Subway.
+The Line 18 section opened on December 27, 2025, whilst the new Line 13 section is expected to open in December 2027.
 In the future, it will feature interchanges with Line 19 and BCR Northeast Ring line.

 Location

-Beijiao Farm Bridge on Jingzang Expressway.

-The station is located under the intersection of Longyu East 1st Road and planned Huichuang Road, in Huilongguan Village, Huilongguan Subdistrict, Changping District.
-It is named after Beijiao Farm Bridge on Jingzang Expressway.
+The station is located under the intersection of Longyu East 1st Road and Huichuang Road, in Huilongguan Village, Huilongguan Subdistrict, Changping District.

 Station features

 Lines 13 & 18

-The station will have two underground island platforms for Line 18 in its initial opening phase (which will combine to create a new Line 13 and re-routed Line 18 in 2027).
+The station has two underground island platforms for Line 18 in its initial opening phase (which will combine to create a new Line 13 and re-routed Line 18 in 2027).

 Line 19

 Another underground island platform for Line 19 (North extension) is expected to open in 2029.

 Exits

-The station will have 6 exits.
-Exits A2, B, C, D and E are scheduled to open in late 2025.
-Exit A1 will be a reserved exit.
+The station has 5 exits.
+Exits A, B, D and E opened with the station on December 27, 2025.
+Exit C is still under construction.
+Exits F and G will open after the Line 19 station opens.